Museum From Home

 - TD Explore Zone Virtual Tour and Scavenger Hunt

 Resources for Teachers and Homeschoolers

-Three of our top school programs are now being offered for free digitally.
+While the museum will not be offering on-site school programs this fall, three of our top school programs are now being offered digitally:

 - Homestead to Highrise (K - Grade 2)